ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - JNA is now not experimental anymore. _(Markus Raab)_
 - gsettings is not default anymore. _(Markus Raab)_

-- Add fix for creating the Key and KeySet objects in the HelloElektra.java file _(Dmytro Moiseiuk)_
+- Add fix for creating the Key and KeySet objects in the HelloElektra.java file. _(Dmytro Moiseiuk)_
 - We fixed a [warning about a deprecated default constructor](https://issues.libelektra.org/2670) in the C++ binding reported by GCC 9.0. _(René Schwaiger)_
 - <<TODO>>